ikolomiets/ikolomiets.github.io/README.md

 Developers have nothing better than to log as much detail as possible about the oddity, so when it happens they would have at least some data in the logs to help.

-But how do you know that specific rare event occured in your application?
+But how do you know that specific rare event occurred in your application?
 Regularly checking the logs is not an option for something that happens once in a blue moon.
 Especially when logs are huge, numerous and are stored in restricted locations.
-[Advanced logs management solutions](https://www.elastic.co/what-is/elk-stack) can definetely help, but such tools are often not avaialble to developer, and when they are, their learning curve is quite steep.
+[Advanced logs management solutions](https://www.elastic.co/what-is/elk-stack) can definitely help, but such tools are often not available to developer, and when they are, their learning curve is quite steep.

-Are there alternatives at the intersection of logging and notificaton concerns that could provide a simpler  solution to this problem?
+Are there alternatives at the intersection of logging and notification concerns that could provide a simpler  solution to this problem?

 Recently, I learned about great Slack's feature called [Workflows](https://api.slack.com/workflows) that when used in